 Instructions

-- Add all the ingredients for the honey chilli sauce to a bowl and whisk until combined, then set aside.
+- Add all the ingredients for the sauce to a bowl and whisk until combined, then set aside.½ cup Soy sauce, ½ cup Sugar Free Maple Syrup, 2 tablespoons Crushed garlic, 2 teaspoons Freshly grated ginger, 2 tablespoons Chilli Paste or Sambel Olek, 2 tablespoons Lemon Juice

-- Heat a wok on high heat, add the coconut oil.
+- Heat a wok on high heat, add the Sesame oil.
 Once oil is hot, add the diced chicken.
 Use a pair of tongs or wooden spoon to cook chicken through until juicy and golden.
-Make sure to turn frequently so as not to burn the chicken.
+Make sure to turn frequently so as not to burn the chicken.500 grams/1 pound Skinless Chicken Breast, 1 tablespoon Sesame oil

-- Once chicken is cooked, decrease the heat to medium and add the honey chilli sauce.
+- Once chicken is cooked, decrease the heat to medium and pour in the sauce.
 Stir through for a minute or two.

-- To Serve: divide rice among bowls, along with honey chilli chicken.
+- To Serve: divide rice among bowls, along with chicken.
 On top add, a little more fresh chopped shallots/green onions, white sesame seeds and fried shallots.

 Notes